 2. If you’re still “friends”…

-Movie Version: You’re out to lunch with your ex.
-RIGHT when you are about to say “Guess what?
-I’m dating someone new” over a couple of watercress sandwiches your ex SIMULTANEOUSLY says ” I’m still in love with you.”
+Movie Version: You’re out for tapas with your ex, like you do.
+And RIGHT when you are about to say, “Guess what?
+I’m dating someone new,” over a small plate of something wrapped in something else, your ex SIMULTANEOUSLY says, ” I’m still in love with you.”
 Uh oh.
 Guess you shouldn’t have tried to be friends after all!
 Dummy.

 3. If you’re still “seeing each other” for some ungodly reason…

 4. If you’re totally through except for the occasional email about insurance or bills…

 Real Life: THEY DON’T NEED TO KNOW YOU’RE DATING SOMEONE NEW.